kishorkrishnak/sonify/README.md

 - Play full audio tracks.
 - Control playback (play, pause, volume, etc).
-- See your recently played tracks and your top artists.
+- See your recently played tracks,top artists and genres.
 - Follow and unfollow playlists and artists.
 - Add or remove tracks from your library.
 - Change the device in which you are currently playing.